heathermiller/wwwcurryon/2015/sessions/coccinelle-for-the-working-programmer.md

 ### Abstract

 Coccinelle is a program matching and transformation tool for C code, targeting bug finding and fixing, as well as the automation of pervasive source code evolutions.
-It can also be used for applications such as code understanding and calculation of software metrics, making it relevant to both software developers and software researchers.
+It can also be used for applications such as code understanding and calculation of software metrics.
 A unique feature of Coccinelle is its combination of configurability and accessibility, relying on a patch-like notation that allows developers to specify patterns and transformations that are specific to their software project.
-This interactive tutorial will give an overview of Coccinelle, in terms of examples from real software.
-Note: Attendees should if possible have Coccinelle and the source code of Linux 3.2 installed on their machine.
+This talk will provide an overview of Coccinelle and illustrate how it has been used in a large scale study assessing the quality of Linux code.

 ### Bio